-You have likely seen the symbol G>^v on bracelets, tattoos, journals, or T–shirts.
+You have likely seen the symbol G>^v on bracelets, tattoos, journals, hoodies or T-shirts.
 At first glance, it seems simple, almost like a coded message.
 Yet behind these four characters is a declaration that has strengthened the faith of countless believers.

-Each character holds meaning:
+Each character carries meaning:

-• G stands for God
+- G stands for God

-• > stands for greater than
+- > means greater than

-• ^ symbolizes the highs
+- ^ represents the highs of life

-• v represents the lows
+- v represents the lows of life

-The Biblical Roots of “God Is Greater Than the Highs and Lows”
+Biblical Roots of “God Is Greater Than the Highs and Lows”

 Although the symbol itself does not appear in Scripture, its message is woven throughout the Bible.